Skip to main content

 Research Interests

-Amanda's research area is in unsteady fluid dynamics, with a particular focus on 3D effects.
-Her work has explored the limitations of 2D strip-theory approaches to wing and rotor modelling, in particular when applied to tidal turbine blades, which are highly three-dimensional in shape.
-She is also working on mitigation strategies to minimise unsteady hydrodynamic loading on tidal turbines, identifying passive design parameters for the turbine blades to reduce the risk of premature fatigue failures or catastrophic overloading.
+Her past work has explored the limitations of 2D strip-theory approaches to wing and rotor modelling, in particular when applied to tidal turbine blades, which are highly three-dimensional in shape.
+Her PhD thesis title was “Three-Dimensional Unsteady Hydrodynamics of Tidal Turbines“ (https://doi.org/10.17863/CAM.48853).
+She has also studied mitigation strategies to minimise unsteady hydrodynamic loading on tidal turbines, and on analysis tools for identifying potentially damaging gusts in the incoming flow.

-Amanda primarily uses a combination of high- and low-order numerical simulation to carry out her research, as well as analytical modelling.
-The work is carried out in collaboration with researchers at the universities of Edinburgh, Bath and Cambridge.
+Amanda primarily uses a combination of high- and low-order numerical simulations to carry out her research, as well as analytical modelling.

 Most Recent Publications